Virginia Beach Traffic & DUI Attorney

-Virginia Beach and the nearby eastern shore are full of speed traps to collect traffic tickets.
+Virginia Beach and the nearby Eastern Shore are full of speed traps, leading to many traffic tickets.
 At Top Tier Law Group, we have extensive experience handling both traffic violations and DUI offenses, and we can work together with you to plan a creative defense against your charges.

 Like many states, Virginia has two types of speeding laws – absolute limits and basic speeding laws.
 Absolute limits refer to established speed limits posted in the applicable areas.
 For example, unless otherwise posted, some of the state’s absolute limits include:

 - 25 mph in school zones